s9y/Serendipity/README.markdown

 Just a test repo.

 It really whips a Llama's ass.
+GC-test, mailupdate commit.